🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 And I'm like, well, hold on.

-So why don't you just use a good example, black cops that volunteer to go out and try to help clean up their own communities.
+Black cops that volunteer to go out and try to help clean up their own communities.

-Okay, well then you don't want anybody policing you.
+Okay, well, then you don't want anybody policing you.

 Good luck.

-Well, let me make it let me make it more simple let me make it more simple.
+Well, let me make it more simple.

 Black used to police in their communities used to police themselves and they were safer.

-Great, why don't they now?
+Why don't they now?

 You mean they were freed and it got worse?